kylinsoong/kylinsoong.github.io/_posts/2016-03-26-teiid-metadata.md

 ### Metadata loading

-Once [Assign Metadata Repositories](#Assign Metadata Repositories) finished, each Model has reference a [MetadataRepository](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc), it's loadMetadata() methods be invoked, the following is the 4 models load metadata sequence diagram:
+Once [Assign Metadata Repositories](#assign-metadata-repositories) finished, each Model has reference a [MetadataRepository](http://ksoong.org/teiid-uml-diagram#orgteiidmetadatametadatarepositoryfc), each of them's loadMetadata() methods be invoked iteratively, continue the VDB in [Assign Metadata Repositories](#assign-metadata-repositories), the following is the 4 models load metadata sequence diagram:

 **MarketData Load Metadata**